 Give Your Dog an Ideal Sleeping Spot

 Your dog’s bed also plays a role in how well he sleeps.
 Look for a bed that’s appropriately sized for your dog, so he can stretch out if he prefers to.
 If your dog has joint stiffness, he may appreciate an orthopedic dog bed that helps to prevent pressure points, keeping him more comfortable during the night.

 Use CBD Products

-CBD products can support a calm, relaxed outlook that may help your dog fall asleep and stay asleep, especially if stress contributes to his difficulty sleeping.
+CBD products, including CBD calming chews for dogs, can support a calm, relaxed outlook that may help your dog fall asleep and stay asleep, especially if stress contributes to his difficulty sleeping.
 Zebra CBD Canine Stress & Calming Chews are specifically formulated to promote a calming effect and to help reduce the effects of normal environmental stress.
 If your dog is fussy and not likely to go for additions to his menu, our canine oil can also help with sleep and behavioral issues.

 Our products do not contain detectable levels of THC, so your dog will enjoy these benefits without the psychoactive effects.
 (We do not recommend CBD for puppies and our products are for adult dogs only).